green-vulcano/gv-adapter-mongodb/README.md

 ## Using the VCL adapter in your GreenVulcano project

 In order to use the features of the MongoDB VCL adapter in your GreenVulcano project, you need to define a proper System-Channel-Operation set of nodes.

+# TODO updating the README file from this point...
+Work In Progress

 **For the rest of the paragraph**, let's assume you want to interact with a MongoDB database called ```documents``` hosted on ```192.168.10.10``` on port ```27017```.

 ### Declaring the System-Channel-Operation for the MongoDB database